 Let’s go through the above list one by one.

 Reason For App Creation

 First, you need to outline out the problems that your app should solve.
 If these are mean tasks faced by many companies, it is worth using turnkey solutions.
 Here are the most common cases:

 - monitoring performance

 If you have a non-typical task with specific requirements, it is better to develop an app from scratch.
 Here are some ideas to consider:

 Let’s imagine that you want to run an online school.
 To bring teachers and students together, you need mobile enterprise software that supports video calls, stores school material, provides tools for assigning, checking, and rating tasks.
-On the client’s side, you may want to include a payment option and a counter of open lessons.
+You may want to include a payment option and a counter of open lessons on the client’s side.

 Of course, you can use Skype for calls, send payment details by email, and write feedback in any messenger, but this approach looks unprofessional and does not inspire confidence.
-If you collect all the options in one place, you will assure comfort to employees and clients and grow the trust in the company.
+If you collect all the options in one place, you will assure comfort to employees and clients and grow the company’s trust.

 Assume that you run a translation or content agency.
 To improve the text quality, your staff members may use AI-powered tools such as Grammarly or Glvrd.
 However, these services support specific languages – English and Russian.

 In your agency, you may want to provide services in many more languages.
 So, you can think of creating an employee mobile app for the writings of your purpose.
 You may also build a unified service that will combine all the translations in one place.